 Student employees at PSU are “at will” employees.
 This means that either the student employee or the University may terminate employment without notice, at any time, and for any reason not prohibited by law.

 - Supervisors should consult Human Resources regarding un-willful terminations.

 - A supervisor of a student employee may not change the “at-will” nature of the employment relationship.

 Please note: Supervisors may not terminate or otherwise adversely affect the employment of its employees, including student employees, on the basis of a protected classification (e.g., because of the employee’s race, color, national origin, sex, religion, sexual orientation, among others) or for reporting the employer’s illegal conduct.

-Supervisors are required to participate in the Learning Module “Creating a Culture of Respect: Preventing Prohibited Discrimination and Harassment,”.
+Supervisors are required to participate in the Learning Module “Creating a Culture of Respect: Preventing Prohibited Discrimination and Harassment”.
 Supervisors should be mindful about the acceptable practices for ending the employment relationship with student employees in a professional manner.
-See section “What Happens if it Doesn’t Work Out” for further information, or contact Human Resources.
+See section “What Happens if it Doesn’t Work Out” or contact Human Resources for further information.